 I had an accident when I was 5.

-On holiday I loved jumping in the swimming pool.
-And one day my leg slipped and I somehow did the splits on the side of the pool.
+On holiday I slipped and I somehow did the splits on the side of the swimming pool.

 I was whisked away to emergency and had stiches along my private parts.